BonoboPLC/bonoboplc_wiki/managing-sub-agents.md

 You are able to split your total sales limit across your sub-agents as you see fit.

-These limits are set through your manager and can be increased by leaving additional funds on deposit with BLL.

-For example, if you wish to establish your Master Sales Agent account with a Nu.
-300,000 limit, then you must secure this limit by leaving Nu.
-300,000 on deposit with Bhutan Lottery Limited during the term of your agreement.

-This security deposit, less any amounts owing to BLL will be refunded to you upon closure of your account.

 # Managing your Prize Payout Float